EVIDENTIARY BREATH INSTRUMENTS

 "Reliability refers to the ability of the instrument to perform over time without any signiﬁcant drift in accuracy and precision."

-The 5000EN instrument depicted on this page was once a reliable evidentiary breath instrument.
+Watch the 5000EN video on this page.
+The Intoxilyzer instrument depicted was once a "reliable" evidentiary breath instrument.
 However, it has not been properly maintained.
 Calibration of the internal standards has drifted over time.
 As with an aging automobile that has not been properly maintained, this instrument has become unreliable.
-The accuracy and precision of either its breath analysis system or its internal standards have drifted.
+The accuracy and precision of either its breath analysis system or its internal standards has drifted.
 It requires multiple start attempts to get it going.
-Over time, sometimes it passes and sometimes it fails its startup tests.
+Like a car that won't start or a computer that has crashed, you need to keep trying to get it going.
+Over time and many start attempts, sometimes it passes and sometimes it fails its startup tests.
 Sometimes it starts after 2 tries, sometimes after 20, sometimes hours later, and sometimes not at all.
-Once it is going, however, it passes (at time of use) stand-alone diagnostics, stand-alone cal. checks, stand-alone breath tests, and internal standards.
+Once it is finally going, however, it tends to "pass" (at least in terms of the screen messages and printouts at time of use) stand-alone diagnostics, stand-alone cal. checks, stand-alone breath tests, and internal standards.
+Watch the video to see an example of just how many times it takes to get the instrument going.

-However, the purpose of a breathalyzer is different from an automobile.
+The purpose of a breathalyzer is different from an automobile.
 A breathalyzer is a scientific and forensic measuring device.
 It does not simply "work" or "not work".
 We rely on a breathalyzer to measure guilt or innocence.
-Measurement of BAC for forensic purposes is a quantitative analysis.
-An "approved instrument" measures quantities, not simply pass or fail.
-That quantitative analysis must be reliable across the measurement range of the instrument.
+Measurement of BAC for a forensic purposes is a quantitative analysis.
+Most defence lawyers need continuing education on the subject of quantitative analysis used for a forensic purpose.
+An "approved instrument" measures quantities, not simply a pass or fail (a screening device).
+If you don't understand this distinction you need to take a course.

 Unlike an automobile, the purpose of an evidentiary breath testing instrument is not to simply get from one point to another, i.e. produce a result.
 A breathalyzer's purpose is to accurately, precisely, specifically, and reliably measure a whole variety of parameters associated with the prosecution of an excess blood alcohol criminal charge or a refusing / failing to provide an adequate breath sample criminal charge.
 The instrument does not simply work or not work.
 It measures for a forensic science purpose.
 Calibration of all measuring systems or exception thresholds (e.g. RFI, interferent, and ambient environmental conditions) must be in accordance with the manufacturer's specifications.
 A simple calibration check of ethyl alcohol calibration at 100 mg/100mls ONLY does not provide a complete control check for ethyl alcohol at other concentrations because calibration is a curve; it is not linear.
 A simple wet-bath or dry gas calibration check DOES NOT constitute a control check for all the other measuring systems or exception thresholds.
 That's why regular complete inspections and maintenance of breath instruments are so essential to the integrity of breath testing in Canada.
 Transparency of documentation of such inspections and maintenance is essential to the constitutionality of the Parliamentary scheme - see R. v.
 St-Onge Lamoureux in the SCC.